 Covering as much of the business as possible is what matters most here.
 Quick fixes can be implemented speedily, helping to make small savings, build up momentum and convince colleagues that the process and results are worthwhile.
 Additionally, opportunities that might not have been a priority initially can be re-assessed later down the line once the main projects have been completed.

 Once problems have been identified after your walkaround and opportunities have been noted, you're now ready to make an action plan.

 To work out the next step, you need to quantify the potential savings from each of your identified areas.
 This is done by calculating your estimated energy savings, the calorific values (the amount of energy per unit for any given fuel), costs, and carbon factors.
 You can also engage with equipment suppliers and installers, who can give you quotes for the work.

 The comparison between potential savings and estimated costs produces payback times for each potential project, allowing you to prioritise actions for implementation.

-With current usage assessed, walkarounds carried out and an action plan devised, you could likely start implementing some of your lower cost projects.
+With current usage assessed, walkarounds carried out and an action plan devised, you could likely start implementing some of your lower-cost projects.
 However, larger projects might require some external financing.
 In this case, you’ll need a more formal business case to justify your requirements.

-So, while every project is likely to be different, there are key elements that should be considered and made clear in your business case, including:
+So, while every project is likely going to be different, there are key elements that should be considered and made clear in your business case, including:

-While creating a business case might sound like a time-consuming process, remember that you can make some quick changes to your energy usage by simply putting an end to bad habits.
+While creating a business case might sound like a time-consuming process, remember that you can make some quick changes to your energy usage simply by putting an end to bad habits.

 Is the fridge in the kitchen over 10 years old?
 If so, it’s likely to be less energy efficient than new models.
 Likewise, consider replacing your current light bulbs with energy-efficient options like CFL or LED bulbs – and be sure to turn them off when they’re not in use, especially overnight.